 For more information and for examples of private fostering – please click here or click the leaflets below to download.

-The Hammersmith and Fulham Local Safeguarding Children Partnership held their first conference on the subject of Child Neglect at the Irish Cultural Centre on the 23rd January 2024.
+The H&F LSCP held their first conference on the subject of Child Neglect at the Irish Cultural Centre on the 23rd January 2024.
 The Chair of the LSCP, Mike Howard opened the Conference and spoke about all the work that had taken place by the LSCP on the subject of neglect.
 He explained the purpose of this conference was to learn and understand more about it and find out what support there is for those who may come across it during their work.

 Practitioners from many different service areas and agencies attended, and we were able to share information on what child neglect looks like, how to spot it, what to do if you suspect neglect and the different types of neglect that may occur.